 It’s helpful to think about the shape a cat is making and how it relates to the overall situation.
 A very fearful cat might not only keep its tail down, but tuck it between its legs; this is done to present a target that’s as small as possible to aggressors.
 And a high, puffed-out tail might indicate a cat trying to make itself bigger to intimidate potential foes.

 Why do cats flick their tails?

 Two other actions a cat’s tail can exhibit are vibration and flicking.
 When a cat’s tail quivers, it can be a sign of happy excitement.
 This may appear similar to the vibrating movement a cat’s tail makes before it spray-marks something with urine.
 Again, however, context is everything – if a cat greets you with this gesture she is excited to see you.

-Flicking, on the other hand, is a sign of agitation or alertness.
-Abbey, who can be moody and sometimes even a Venus Cat Trap, will also show her lack of receptivity by flicking her tail.
+Flicking, on the other hand, can be a sign of agitation or alertness.
+For example, Abbey, who can be moody and sometimes even a Venus Cat Trap, will sometimes show her lack of receptivity by flicking her tail.
 When she receives attention and pets, she’ll often go from excited and happy to simply tolerant and then to upset.
 Her body language gives clues at each stage, and when she flicks her tail, it’s time to back off.

 Ears: For Hearing and for Showing